 When an employee quits or gets terminated, it’s important to know whether you need to pay out accrued paid time off (PTO), which is usually a combination of vacation days, sick leave and personal time off.

-At the federal level, there aren’t any laws requiring you to pay employees for unused vacation time when they leave your company.
+There aren’t any federal laws requiring you to pay employees for unused vacation time when they leave your company.
 Many states, however, do have specific PTO payout laws.

 If your state’s paid time off laws require you to pay out accrued vacation time when an employee is terminated, you can’t typically separate vacation, personal, and sick time from PTO.
 Although, if your state has no relevant laws, you can divide those categories as you see fit.

-You see, paid time off laws tend to view PTO as vacation since, in the end, all PTO time can be used for vacation days.
-So, if you’re in a state that requires you to pay out unused vacation time, you’ll likely have to pay out all accrued PTO when an employee is terminated.
+You see, paid time off laws tend to view PTO as vacation since, in the end, all PTO time can be used for vacation leave.
+So, if you’re in a state that requires you to pay out unused time, you’ll likely have to pay out all accrued PTO when there is termination of employment.

 Are sick days and vacation days paid out differently?